Undergraduate Grade-Point Average (UGPA)

-Course selection also can make a difference in admission evaluations.
-Applicants who have taken difficult or advanced courses in their undergraduate study often are evaluated in a more favorable light than students who have concentrated on easier or less advanced subjects.
+Course selection can also make a difference in admission evaluations.
+Difficult or advanced undergraduate courses are often evaluated in a more favorable light than easier or less advanced subjects.

-Many law schools consider undergraduate-performance trends along with a student's numerical average.
-Thus, they may discount a slow start in a student’s undergraduate career if he or she performs exceptionally well in the later school years.
-Similarly, admission committees may see an undergraduate’s strong start followed by a mediocre finish as an indication of less potential to do well in law school.
-Candidates are advised to comment on irregular grade trends in their applications.
+Many law schools will consider your undergraduate-performance trend as well as your UGPA.
+Thus, they may discount a slow start in your undergraduate career if you performed exceptionally well in later school years.
+Similarly, they may view a strong start followed by a mediocre finish as an indication of less potential to succeed in law school.

 Grade Conversion Table